Skip to main content

 Tower of London

-Tower Hill, Tower Hamlets, London, Greater London
+Tower Hill, Tower Hamlets, London, England, EC3N 4AB

 From medieval torture to grim executions and infamous royal prisoners, the Tower of London has long found itself at the center of the city’s dark history.
 Built by William the Conqueror in 1066, the historic castle has served as a Royal Menagerie, Her Majesty’s prison, an execution site, a royal observatory, a Royal Mint, and a military storehouse over the course of its existence.